 The effective quick, simple, and free Brief Jail Mental Health Screen (BJMHS) is a powerful booking tool to screen incoming detainees in jails and detention centers for the need for further mental health assessment.

 Developed by Policy Research Associates, with funding from the National Institute of Justice, the BJMHS was validated in a study that included 10,330 detainees from four jails, two in New York and two in Maryland.
 The results indicated that the BJMHS would refer about 11 percent of incoming detainees for further mental health assessment.
 The BJMHS was administered to all participants during the booking process.
 The BJMHS results were validated by the SCID, a standardized clinical evaluation tool, which was administered to 357 detainees.
-The SCID evaluation determined whether the BJMHS had correctly identified the detainees who should be referred for further mental health assessment.
+The SCID evaluation measured whether the BJMHS had correctly identified the detainees who should be referred for further mental health assessment.
 Seventy-three percent of males and 62 percent of females were correctly identified, making the BJMHS the best available solution to determine further need for mental health evaluation for incoming detainees.
 To read further about the study, please read the full article entitled, “Validating the Brief Jail Mental Health Screen,” (PDF 204kb) in the July issue of Psychiatric Services.

 The BJMHS assesses incoming detainees for the possibility of having a serious mental illness such as schizophrenia, bipolar disorder, or major depression.
 The process takes less than 3 minutes and is easily incorporated by corrections officers into the booking process.
 The entire screen consists of only eight yes/no questions.